cha-afk/o2-cz/README.md

 # O2 Phishing Page Documentation

-**DISCLAIMER: This documentation is not for educational purposes.**
+**DISCLAIMER: This documentation is for educational purposes only.
+The author is not responsible for any misuse of this information.
+Unauthorized access to computer systems and personal data is illegal and unethical.**

 ## Overview